reillypascal/personalsite-ssg/pages/wiki/tutorials/webmention-tutorial.md

 (again, replacing my feed URL with your own).

 One potential issue is that this package seems to be a little outdated these days.
-When I tried to install it on my site, NodeJS showed some critical vulnerabilities.
+When I tried to install it on my site, Node.js showed some critical vulnerabilities.
 When I installed it in its own separate folder, this wasn't as much of an issue for some reason, so you might try that — make a folder, open it in the terminal, and then run `npm install @remy/webmention`.
 The [Webmention.app](https://webmention.app/) site also offers some other tools, so you might play with those, although I haven't used them myself.

 ## Accessing Mentions in Eleventy